 3.1.
 Species Richness and Taxonomic Composition

-A total of 96 bird species distributed over 41 families and 15 orders were recorded around Kanhalgaon Lake as well as the neighboring habitats during the study.
+A total of 96 bird species distributed over 41 families and 15 orders were recorded around Kanhalgaon Lake as well as the neighbouring habitats during the study.
 Passeriformes order represented the maximum number of species (n = 40; 41.6%), followed by Pelecaniformes (10; 10.4%), Charadriiformes (8; 8.3%), Anseriformes (6; 6.2%), and Accipitriformes (5; 5.2%).
 Other orders included Ciconiiformes, Coraciiformes, Columbiformes, Gruiformes, and Piciformes with one to four.

 The family-wise analysis revealed the highest dominance of Ardeidae (8 species), followed by Anatidae (6 species), Sturnidae (5 species), Columbidae (4 species), and Motacillidae (4 species).
 The broad coverage of aquatic as well as terrestrial bird families establishes the ecological diversity of the Kanhalgaon Lake area(Table 1).

 Fig 1.
-Species richness Acrsoss different sites at Kanhalgao Lake
+Species richness across different sites at Kanhalgao Lake

 3.2.
 Seasonal Variation in Avifaunal Richness